 Everyone is always talking about credit scores, but why does your credit score matter?

-Put simply, if you plan to borrow to buy a home or a car, then your credit score matters and an excellent credit score could easily save you thousands of dollars.
-Make sure to use Credit Karma or Credit Sesame to check your credit score for free!
+Put simply, if you plan to borrow to buy a home or a car, then your credit score matters, and an excellent credit score could easily save you thousands of dollars.
+If you don’t know what your credit score is, then that’s your first step.

 Most people will borrow money to pay for school or a home.
 Fewer people decide to forego borrowing money altogether.
 There’s no right or wrong answer, but most people will have a strong preference.